 - Example: Let’s put the past behind us and start with a clean slate.

 - Meaning: Something that prevents progress or causes difficulty

 - Example: The lack of funding is a major stumbling block for our research project.

 Think Outside the Box

-- Example: Our product line is getting stale.
-We need to think outside the box and come up with creative new products.
+- Example: We need to think outside the box if we want to come up with a solution to this complex issue.